Judge throws out Aaron Hernandez's murder conviction

 Before his death, Hernandez was in the middle of an appeal review by the state Supreme Judicial Court.
 But his suicide essentially left his case unresolved — paving the way for a court to void his conviction entirely as part of a legal loophole known as "abatement ab initio," or "from the beginning."

-The state of Massachusetts tried to stop the move, but Judge E. Susan Garsh said the court "has no choice" but to comply with the law.
+The Commonwealth of Massachusetts tried to stop the move, but Judge E. Susan Garsh said the court "has no choice" but to comply with the law.

 "The longstanding rule in Massachusetts is that if a defendant dies while his conviction is on direct appeal, the conviction is vacated and the indictment dismissed, thus abating the entire prosecution as if it never happened," Garsh said.